It’s Whitney, bitch.

 First off, I’m really not super qualified for this.

-I graduated from a state college a few years back with a degree in marketing.
+I graduated from a state college a few years back with a degree in communications.
 Judge as you will, but I did it without completely destroying my liver.
 And I did it without a job lined up after graduation.

 You could say I’ve become pretty good at giving people great advice that they choose to ignore anyway.